Lambbou/AudioProcessingTools/README.md

 You need to install the following packages in order to use the toolkit.

+* python3 (tested with python 3.10 but should work for all versions above 3.6)
 * ffmpeg
 * espeak
 * festival

 On Debian/Ubuntu/Mint, you can do so using the following command:

-`sudo apt install ffmpeg festival espeak-ng mbrola`
+`sudo apt install python3 ffmpeg festival espeak-ng mbrola`

 #### Other OS